- This event has passed.

 Before you register……..An Important Note from EPA:

-This means we need a copy of your prior certificate before the date of the class (or you will not be eligible for a certificate):
+*We will need a copy of your prior training certificate (NOT firm certificate) before the start of the class (or you will not be eligible for a certificate):

 - Cost: $125 per student.

 - As of April 22, 2010, renovations conducted for compensation, must be performed by Certified Firms using Certified Renovators and lead safe work practices.
 Firms may begin applying for certification prior to taking the training.
 Accredited training is required for one to become a Certified Renovator.

 - EPA’s Renovation, Repair and Painting (RRP) Final Rule (40 CFR 745) applies to pre-1978 housing or child occupied facilities (includes elementary schools, pre-K, day care and other facilities.)

 - Firms that wish to work in pre-1978 homes and child-occupied facilities must apply to EPA and pay a fee ($300) in order to become certified (renewable every 5 years).

 - Certified renovators who have taken our training also meet HUD’s training requirements.

 - Once an individual has successfully completed a Certified Renovator Course, delivered by an EPA-accredited training provider *, he becomes an EPA Certified Renovator.
 A refresher course is needed every 5 years to maintain certification.

 - One of the two courses below are needed for individuals to become Certified Renovators.
 Except on HUD jobs, only one Certified Renovator is needed per job site.
 The Certified Renovator can train all the other workers on the job site.